 It needs some kind of horizontal holding devise, and there are several ways of doing this.
 Your workpiece is clamped in or to it, and tracked under the cutter as you plunge down to make a close row of holes.
 Track the wood back through at full depth and you have a mortise.

 The shop Made Rail

-You can make a simple home-made Mortising Rail on the WoodRat using plywood and a couple of blocks of wood at minimal cost but useful for more than mortises, as it will make classic raised and fielded panels .
+You can make a simple shop-made Mortising Rail on the WoodRat using plywood and a couple of lengths of wood at minimal cost but useful for more than mortises, as it will make classic raised and fielded panels .

-Even if you have an MR4 Mortise Rail you can use it to field a panelled door, either with a conical cutter, or (with the rail clamped at an angle), with a straight cutter.
+Ev en if you have our MR4 Mortise Rail you can use it to field a panelled door, either with a conical cutter, or (with the rail clamped at an angle), with a straight cutter.
 You can cut on the down-cut or climb cut, leaving a far cleaner finish than when cut on a table saw.
 You can see the cut and adjust its angle as required.

 The MR4 Mortice Rail

 The MR4, (like the WoodRat), is made from heavy duty extruded aluminium channel.

 The Dagger has a locating pin and the tee slot under the channel can be set with pegs to catch the pin and control the size of the mortises.
 Making a cupboard door with the MR4 is far quicker than with a chisel mortiser and any other kind of tenoner.
 The mortises can be placed opposite each other and the panel groove automatically lines up its mortises.
 You can make a batten with slots in it for any number or mortises.